-From my work with sport psychologist Dr. Don Greene when I was a graduate student at Juilliard and my own doctoral training in performance psychology, I’ve come to understand that anxiety itself is not the problem.
-The problem is that most of us have never learned how to use adrenaline to our advantage.
-By telling ourselves and our students to “just relax,” we are actually doing each other a disservice by implicitly confirming that the anxiety we feel is bad and to be feared.
-I soon learned to welcome the rush of adrenaline and to use that energy to power my performances, and to perform with more freedom, conviction, and confidence than I ever imagined possible.
+From studying with performance coach Don Greene when I was a graduate student at Juilliard and my own subsequent studies in performance psychology, I’ve come to understand that anxiety isn’t the problem we tend to assume it is.
+Things are more nuanced than this, and one of the problems is that most of us have never tried to use adrenaline to our advantage.
+By telling ourselves to “just relax,” we are actually doing us a disservice by implicitly confirming that the anxiety we feel is bad and to be feared.

-Centering is what sport psychologists call a pre-performance routine.
-It was designed in the 1970′s by the renowned sport psychologist Dr. Robert Nideffer, and adapted for performing artists by Olympic sport psychologist Dr. Don Greene.
-Centering is a highly effective means of (a) channeling your nerves productively and (b) directing your focus even in extreme situations.
-Once mastered, it is very quick and highly effective, and will ensure that you begin each performance with a bang (in a good way)!
+“Centering” is a particular pre-performance routine that was designed in the 1970’s by sport psychologist Robert Nideffer, and adapted for performing artists by Don Greene.
+Centering is a way to (a) channel your nerves productively and (b) direct your focus even in extreme situations.
+Once you get the hang of it, it’s pretty quick and helps to ensure that you start each performance off on the right foot.

-There are seven steps, each specifically designed to move you progressively closer to right brain quiet, focus, and poise, and take you further away from left brain fears, doubts, and self-criticism.
+There are seven steps, each specifically designed to move you progressively closer to inner quiet, focus, and poise, and take you further away from fears, doubts, and self-criticism.

 Step 1: Pick Your Focal Point

 Select a fixed point in the distance, somewhere that feels comfortable.
-This point could be on your stand, the ground in front of you, or on the back row of the hall, but wherever it is, ensure that your focal point is below eye level.
-A focal point helps to minimize distractions and avoid the temptation to engage in left-brain thinking.
+This point could be on your stand, the ground in front of you, or on the back row of the hall, or even could simply mean closing your eyes.
+A focal point helps to minimize distractions and avoid the temptation to engage in distracting, irrelevant thoughts.